Dear Sue

 Dear Michelle,

-Poor memory likely to blame
+Poor memory is likely to blame

-A common reason why a student reads well (in your daughter’s case above grade level), studies hard yet still fails at school is due to a poor memory.
-Based on the information you provided I would say that this is the root cause of your daughter’s academic problems.
-You mentioned that, although she reads above grade level, “retention of information is not her strong suit”.
+A common reason for students to read well (in your daughter’s case, above grade level) and study hard yet still fail at school is due to poor memory.
+Based on the information provided, I’d say that this is the root cause of your daughter’s academic problems.
+You mentioned that, although she reads above grade level, “retention of information is not her strong suit.”
 Reading without retention means reading without comprehension.
-In your daughter’s case, one must also consider the role that her diabetes could have played in creating memory problems.
-Latest studies show that diabetes may affect a person’s cognitive skills, especially their memory.

 There are at least seven types of memory involved in learning: